KillzXGaming/Switch-Toolbox/README.md

    - Can view options, samplers, attributes, and uniform blocks.
 - BNSH
    - Can extract shader vertex and fragment shaders from variations/programs
+- SHARCFB and SHARC
+   - Basic preview of some shader program data.
+- AAMP
+   - Can edit v1 AAMP (Wii U) and preview v2 AAMP
+- NUTEXB
+   - Can extract and replace textures.
+- PTCL
+   - Can edit colors (Wii U) and preview textures.
+Switch ptcl can only preview both atm.
+- TMPK
+  - Can extract files and decompress
+- MP3, OGG, IDSP, HPS, WAV, BFWAV, BFSTM, BCWAV, BCWAV
+ - Can listen to audio and convert between certain formats.
+Thanks to VGAudio and CSCore

 ## Building
 To build make sure you have Visual Studio installed (I use 2017, older versions may not work) and open the .sln.
 Then build the solution as release.
 It should compile properly on the latest.